6 Tips for Successful Summer Reading

 Go to the Library.
-After the disruptions and shutdowns of last summer, many public libraries will be offering some form of summer reading programs this year.
+Many public libraries offer some form of summer reading programs for patrons of all ages.
 Check out the in-person and/or virtual options in your area.
-Taking part connects your children to other young readers and the wider community.
+Taking part connects your children to other young readers and to the wider community.
 Also, a trip to your local library is a FREE adventure for your family!
-Plus, library summer reading programs may help combat the so-called "summer slide," a phenomenon that may be exacerbated by the effects of the pandemic.
+Plus, library summer reading programs may help combat the so-called "summer slide."

 Listen Up with Audiobooks.
 Yes, this still counts as reading.
 Audiobooks simply offer a different kind of reading experience.
 You can listen to wonderfully narrated performances of classic books and new releases.
 Use audiobooks as one alternative to screen time.
-Audiobooks are also a great option for road trips or shorter rides during errands and activities because the whole family can listen together.
+Audiobooks are also a great option for long road trips or short rides around town because the whole family can listen together.

-You can also use my FREE book review template!
+You can also use my FREE Reading Tracker Printable!
+This tool works for kids or adults; maybe it will even spark a little friendly family competition!
 To add this tool to your summer reading plan, just sign up for email alerts here on my blog.
 You'll get the link to my FREE printable sent right to your inbox (check the spam folder if it doesn't come through right away)!
 Click on the Log In/Sign Up button at the top of the page to get started today!

 What advice do you have for successful summer reading?
 I love hearing about what works for you and your family.
 Feel free to share your thoughts and book recommendations in the comments.
 Until then, best wishes for further reading!